-Next we discuss the moving solitons ($v\neq0$) which are the stationary solutions in the moving frame.
-Although the Galilean invariance of Eq.~\eqref{eq1} is broken by the SOC effect, we can get the moving solitons by coordinate transformations
+Next we discuss the moving solitons ($v\neq0$) which are stationary solutions in the moving frame.
+Although the Galilean invariance of equation~\eqref{eq1} is broken by the SOC effect, we can get the moving solitons by coordinate transformations

-Substituting Eq.~\eqref{eq7} into Eq.~\eqref{eq1}, we obtain the equations in the moving frame.
-The details are in Appendix \ref{Appendix:A}.
+Substituting equation~\eqref{eq7} into equation~\eqref{eq1}, we obtain the equations in the moving frame.
+The details are in \ref{Appendix:A}.
 In the moving frame, the lowest branch becomes

 We find $v$ breaks the axial symmetry of energy spectrum, and the existence domains of PW and SW solitons are also changed.
-For PW solitons, the exact solutions obtained by Eqs.~\eqref{eq5a} and \eqref{eq6} are still the stationary solutions in the moving frame.
+For PW solitons, the exact solutions obtained by equations~\eqref{eq5a} and \eqref{eq6} are still the stationary solutions $\varphi_j(x^{\prime})\mathrm{exp}(-\mathrm{i}\mu t^{\prime})$ in the moving frame.
 Similarly, we gain the chemical potentials $\mu_{1,2}=-\left(\gamma\pm v\right)^2/2-k_1^2/2 $ corresponding to PW1 and PW2 solitons.
-When $\mu$ is fixed, the velocities of PW solitons are limited, the ranges of PW1 and PW2 solitons are $-\sqrt{-2\mu}\mp\gamma<v<\sqrt{-2\mu}\mp\gamma$, respectively.
-As shown in Fig.~\ref{fig4a}, the area is divided by four rays which are determined by $\mu$.
+When $\mu$ is fixed, the velocities of PW solitons are limited, the velocity ranges of PW1 and PW2 solitons are $-\sqrt{-2\mu}\mp\gamma<v<\sqrt{-2\mu}\mp\gamma$, respectively.
+As shown in figure~\ref{fig4a}, the plane $(\gamma,v)$ is divided by four rays which are determined by $\mu$.

 PW1 and PW2 solitons exist in the blue and yellow areas, respectively.
 The green area is the common area of the blue and yellow areas, where both PW1 and PW2 solitons exist.
-For SW solitons, the exact solutions obtained by Eqs.~\eqref{eq5b} and \eqref{eq6} is no longer applicable, we need to rely on numerical calculations (the squared-operator iteration method).
+For SW solitons, the exact solutions obtained by equations~\eqref{eq5b} and \eqref{eq6} do not represent moving SW solitons.
+We need to rely on numerical calculations (the squared-operator iteration method).
 We find SW solitons only exist in the green area, and the amplitudes of the SW solitons near the boundary of the green area are close to zero.
-Additionally, the limited range of the velocities of SW solitons is $-\sqrt{-2\mu}+\gamma<v<\sqrt{-2\mu}-\gamma$, which decreases as the increase of $\gamma$.
-Taking SW1 solitons as an example, selecting parameters $\mu=-2.5$, $c_0=-0.5$, and $c_2=0.3$, we show the three component densities when $\gamma=2.1$ in Fig. \ref{fig4b}.
-We clearly observe that there are only PW solitons and no SW solitons when the absolute value of velocity is larger than $\sqrt{5}-2.1$.
+Additionally, the limited velocity range of SW solitons is $-\sqrt{-2\mu}+\gamma<v<\sqrt{-2\mu}-\gamma$, which decreases as the increase of $\gamma$.
+Taking SW1 solitons as an example, selecting parameters $\mu=-2.5$, $c_0=-0.5$, and $c_2=0.3$, we show the three component densities when $\gamma=2.1$ in figure~\ref{fig4b}.
+We observe that there are only PW solitons and no SW solitons when the absolute value of velocity is larger than $\sqrt{5}-2.1$.